Lembas-Modding-Team/pvp-mode/README.md

 Use `pvpconfig display` to view the values of the server configuration data of PvPMode.
 This is only for administrators.

-The configuration file has a few useful options for timers and miscellaneous items.
+The configuration file has many useful options for all the mods features and miscellaneous items.

 This mod was developed especially for use on servers running the Lord of the Rings mod by Mevans.
 Users will note that hired units cannot fight each other unless both their commanding players have PvP enabled.
 Also, tamed wolves will not attack players or each other unless both masters have PvP enabled.